Jacob Surjan: AFL career

 In the 2007 AFL season, Surjan played 24 of a possible 25 games, totalling 417 disposals at an average of 17.4 disposals per game, 5 marks and 3 tackles.
 He finished 7th in the Port Adelaide fairest and best and was top 3 in both the one-percenter and most improved awards.

 Season 2008 marked an indifferent year for Port Adelaide and Surjan however, he finished off the year strongly playing 19 of 22 games averaging 15 disposals, 4 marks and 2 tackles.

-Jacob's game has been typified with explosive pace, ferocious tackling and an ability to win the contested football.
-He has become an important member of the Port Adelaide defence playing as the shut down defender, rated highly throughout the league for his ability to curb dangerous small forwards, his uncompromising attitude all the while sacrificing his body in the contest to help out teammates.
+Jacob’s playing style is characterized by strong pace, physical defensive pressure, and consistent effectiveness in contested situations.
+He has developed into a reliable member of the Port Adelaide defensive unit, primarily playing a shutdown role.
+Across the league, he is recognized for his ability to limit the impact of dangerous small forwards, maintain a disciplined defensive approach, and support teammates through committed effort in one-on-one and contest situations.

 In the lead up to the 2010 season, Surjan was announced as vice-captain of the club.

 He was delisted at the end of the 2012 season.

 Coaching

 From 2012 to 2013, Surjan remained at Port Adelaide as a development coach for their SANFL division.
 In 2014 he was named Port Adelaide's academy coach.
 A year later, he was named as Port Adelaide's AFL development coach and the line coach for their SANFL side.

 In 2017, Surjan became reserves coach and league assistant coach at the North Adelaide Football Club.
-In 2018, he guided the North Adelaide reserves team to a grand final win against Norwood and also helped former teammate and North Adelaide senior coach Josh Carr to the 2018 SANFL Grand Final win also over flag favourite Norwood.
+In 2018, he guided the North Adelaide reserves team to a grand final win against Norwood and also helped former teammate and North Adelaide senior coach Josh Carr to the 2018 SANFL Grand Final win also over Norwood.
+In 2019 Surjan signed a three-year contract to become North Adelaide's senior coach.

-In 2019 Surjan was appointed as senior coach for the North Adelaide Roosters for the 2020 SANFL season on a three-year contract.

-In late 2025, ahead of the 2026 season, Surjan was appointed coach of Port Adelaide's SANFL side.
-In addition to this role he works as a development coach for the club.
+In late 2025, ahead of the 2026 season, Surjan was appointed senior coach of Port Adelaide's SANFL team.
+In addition to this role he works as an assistant coach in the role of development coach for the Port Adelaide AFL team under senior coach Josh Carr.